-When using TLS, the phone will use a local port in the range of TCP 6900-6999 and the MiVB will use TCP Port 6901.
+When using TLS, the phone will use a local port in the range of TCP 6900-6999 and the MiVB will use TCP Port 6801.

 Mitel's Secure MiNET protocol uses the Advanced Encryption Standard (AES) to encrypt call control packets.
-Using secure MiNET ensures that call control signaling packets between the IP phones and the 3300 ICP (or MiVoice Business) are protected from eavesdropping.
+Using secure MiNET ensures that call control signaling packets between the IP phones and the MiVoice Business are protected from eavesdropping.
 Using secure MiNET also protects the call control engine from unauthorized control packets.

 The TLS security protocol provides data encryption, server authentication message integrity, and optional client authentication for a TCP/IP connection.
 TLS will prevent unauthorized access to administrative functions.
-TLS encrypts all traffic on the link to prevent sniffing of user names and passwords.
+TLS encrypts all traffic on the link to prevent sniffing of usernames and passwords.